|

 Visual Transmission

-Object image captured by eyes are projected on the retina through the pupil, and then transmitted to the brain by optic nerves.
+Object image captured by eye is projected on the retina through the pupil, and then transmitted to the brain by optic nerves.
 The image is finally perceived by the brain and we, in turn, will respond accordingly.

 Common Eye Diseases of Students